rorywalsh/lattice_modules/readme.md

 Examples:
 * Gain - this is a bare-bones processing module with a single gain control
-* GainDebug - same as above, but shows how debug information can be placed on the module's editor in Lattice
 * SimpleSynth - a bare-bones synth example.
+* WaveformViewer - a bare-bones example of how to draw SVGs directly to a viewport on a Lattice node.

 To build:

 ```
 git clone https://github.com/rorywalsh/lattice_external
 cd lattice_external
+git submodule update --init --recursive
 mkdir build && cd build
 cmake ..
 cmake --build .